Rose-STL-Lab/Zihao-s-Toolbox/README.md

 ...
 ## Run code on your local machine to make sure all required dependencies are installed.
 ```
-This procedure creates two lock files, `conda-lock.yml` and `poetry.lock`.
-Commit them to the git repository.
-Push to the Gitlab will compile the image.
-Any modification of the environment related files (see `.gitlab-ci.yml`) will trigger the image update.
+This procedure creates the lock file, `poetry.lock`.
+Commit it to the git repository.
+Push to the Github will compile the image.
+Any modification of the environment related files (see workflow file) will trigger the image update.

+You may check out `https://github.com/ZihaoZhou/example` and `https://gitlab.nrp-nautilus.io/ZihaoZhou/example` as a reference.